thumbnail_Logo_4_vectorized

 Not all foreigners need a visa to visit Serbia and reside here.
 In case you do not need a visa to enter Serbia, you can consider some of the 3 types of stay in Serbia.

-Tourist Visits up to 90 days in Serbia
+- Tourist Visits up to 90 days in Serbia

 (or otherwise, if such prescribed by the bilateral or multilateral agreement)

-Permanent Residence in Serbia
+- Permanent Residence in Serbia

-Tourist Visits – Stay Up to 90 Days in Serbia
+Tourist Visits – Stay Up to 90 Days in Serbia (visa for a short-stay)

 Tourist visits in Serbia are possible with a tourist visa or in a visa-free regime, which depends on the country of your citizenship.

-Touristic stay of foreigners, who can enter Serbia in the visa-free regime, can last up to 90 days, within the 180-day term, unless otherwise determined by the Serbian government or a bilateral or multilateral agreement between Serbia and the foreigner’s country.
-Staying in Serbia as a tourist, for example, the stay of 90 days within the 180-day term, means that 180 days keep rolling from the moment of the foreigner’s first entry and within those 180 days, a foreigner must not exceed their 90 days of tourist visit to Serbia.
+The term “90 days within the 180-day”, means that 180 days keep rolling from the moment of the foreigner’s first entry to Serbia and within those 180 days, a foreigner must not exceed their 90 days of tourist visit to Serbia.
 For example, in case you enter Serbia on August 28, that means your 180-day term should be counted from then.
 In the next 180 days, you are not allowed to spend more than 90 days, counting from your first entry into Serbia.

 Different statuses for some countries’ citizens can be prescribed by the Serbian government or bilateral or multilateral agreements.
-For instance, based on the bilateral agreement between Serbia and Russian Federation, Russian citizens do not need visas for visits of up to 30 days.
+For instance, based on the bilateral agreement between Serbia and the Russian Federation, Russian citizens do not need visas for visits of up to 30 days.
 On the other hand, the citizens of Bangladesh, Sri Lanka, Nepal, or India always require a visa, should they wish to enter Serbia.

 Reasons which make the purpose of the residence permit justified and due to which temporary residence can be granted are exhaustively listed by the Law.